Viktor286/js-types-kit/readme.md

 &nbsp;
-## Kit #2 – Declares required types which cause an error if it fails.
+## Kit #2 – Declares required types which cause an error if fails.
 This methods performs strict type verification from the runtime point of view.

 It will throw type error in case of the wrong type provided otherwise just return the original variable itself.